International work-integrated experience with Karen Clinkard and the University of Southampton

 Karen has been bringing real projects into the classroom for her students even prior to being introduced to Riipen by her colleague, Dr. Philip Alford.
 In order to facilitate these experiences, Karen would personally do email outreach and coordinate with all interested partners.

-“I always spent my summers reaching out to past students, alumni, business contacts as I recognise the value work related experience for students,” she explained.
+“I always spent my summers reaching out to past students, alumni, business contacts as I recognize the value work related experience for students,” she explained.
 Karen believed that the outreach was worth the effort as it gave her students the opportunity to apply theory to real problems and gain feedback from real-world clients.

 The first project Karen worked on was a customer experience evaluation with a class of second-year undergraduate students.
 Students worked to conduct marketing and consumer behaviour research to generate a final report and recommendations to Riipen client firms, based on statistical analyses which Southampton students are experts at.